 Continue to 4 of 6 below.

-- Fill the sink bowl halfway with water.
-On a tub or shower, fill the bottom of the tub or shower pan with several inches of water.
+- Fill the sink bowl, tub, or shower pan with several inches of water.
 This will allow the cup of the plunger to form a tight seal.

 - Place the cup plunger over the drain opening and make sure it has a good seal against the surface around the drain.

-- Once cleared, let the faucet run for several minutes.
-Remove the overflow outlet seal and replace the drain stopper or sink basket.
+- Remove the overflow outlet seal and replace the drain stopper or sink basket.

 04 of 06

 If the plunger did not clear the clog, try a sink auger (also called a drum or canister auger or a drain-cleaning snake.

 - Extend the auger cable into the drain opening.
 When you feel it bump up against the clog, pull out about 12 inches more of the cable and tighten the setscrew on the auger canisters

 - Turn the crank handle of the auger clockwise while applying moderate pressure on the cable.
 The cable end may get stuck on the clog or on bends in the pipe; turning the cable helps break up the clog or get the cable end past the bend.